Cai Xukun: 2021–2022: First studio album, Madame Tussauds Hong Kong and "Hug Me"

-On April 6, 2021, Kun announced on both Weibo and Instagram that his new album would be available soon and released the names of the first 4 tracks of the album on April 9, 2021.
+On April 6, 2021, Kun announced on both Weibo and Instagram that his new album would be available soon, and on April 9, 2021, he released the names of the first 4 tracks.
 The album, 迷, exceeded 1 million pre-orders within 2 hours of release on QQ Music, making him the fastest artist to do so in 2021.
-He took part in the production and A&R planning for the album, and also served as the director of the MV for "#0000FF".
+He took part in the album's production and A&R plannin, and also served as the director of the MV for "#0000FF".
 Within 24 hours of its launch, the album won the top five album sales award on Tencent Music.

-On December 16, Madame Tussauds Hong Kong revealed Kun's wax figure, which wears the outfit he wore at World's Got Talent in 2019 and joins the attraction's "Fashion Zone".
+On December 16, Madame Tussauds Hong Kong revealed Kun's wax figure, which wears the outfit he wore on World's Got Talent in 2019 and joins the attraction's "Fashion Zone".

 On July 2, 2022, Kun released the single "Hug Me".
 The single became a hit, becoming one of the top ten most streamed songs of 2022 on the two major Chinese music platforms, QQ Music and NetEase Cloud Music.
 He released a remix of "Hug Me" On June 22, 2023.

-2023: Art Lab1, KUN World Tour 2023 and New Song release
+2023: Art Lab1, Kun World Tour 2023 and new song release

-On February 23, 2023, KUN announced his first live concert KUN 2023 ART LAB LIVE on Official Weibo Account.

-On March 22, KUN announced his 2023 WORLD TOUR-迷宫重启 which included stops in Macau, Hong Kong, Bangkok, Singapore and Kuala Lumpur.
+On February 23, 2023, Kun announced his first live concert Kun 2023 Art Lab Live.
+On March 22, Kun announced his 2023 World Tour-迷宫重启, which included stops in Macau, Hong Kong, Bangkok, Singapore, and Kuala Lumpur.

-On October 9, After his Kuala Lumpur Concert, KUN released his new song "Spotlight" Live version during his concert. and In November 22, KUN released the single "Spotlight".
+On October 9, after his Kuala Lumpur Concert, Kun released his new song "Spotlight" live version during his concert.
+On November 22, Kun released the single "Spotlight".

-2024–Present: New Songs, Grammy Global Spin, Billboard Global No. 1 and more
+2024–2025: New songs, Grammy Global Spin, Billboard Global No. 1 and more

-On January 31, 2024, KUN released the single "Ride or Die".
-After release, the song quickly climbed to Top 1 on QQ Music; it also became the most recommended song of the week and the best-selling song of the week.
-In June, KUN released another single, "Afterglow" which is the collaboration with Versace.
-The song rose to top in many China Music platforms after it was released.
-It also got into the Top7 of US iTunes and Top1 of Singapore, Cambodia, Malaysia, Hong Kong iTunes and get into iTunes of Macau, Vietnam, Thailand, Taiwan, Netherlands, Australia, Belgium.
+On January 31, 2024, Kun released the single "Ride or Die".
+After its release, the song quickly climbed to No. 1 on QQ Music; it also became the most recommended song of the week and the best-selling song of the week.
+In June, Kun released another single, "Afterglow," which is a collaboration with Versace.
+The song rose to the top in many Chinese music platforms after it was released.
+It was on the Top 7 of US iTunes and Top 1 of Singapore, Cambodia, Malaysia, and Hong Kong iTunes, and was also on iTunes in Macau, Vietnam, Thailand, Taiwan, Netherlands, Australia, and Belgium.

-On May 28, 2025, KUN released his single "Deadman".
-In June 2025, KUN was announced as a special guest performer at Head in the Clouds Los Angeles.
-In June, KUN was announced as part of the line-up for Head in the Clouds New York, which will be held on September 20.
-In July, KUN announced he showcase ONE NIGHT ONLY at The Fonda Theatre Los Angeles CA, which will be held on August 02, 2025 as his birthday present for his fans.
+On May 28, 2025, Kun released his single "Deadman".
+In June 2025, Kun was announced as a special guest performer at Head in the Clouds Los Angeles.
+Kun was also announced as part of the line-up for Head in the Clouds New York, which will be held on September 20.
+In July, Kun announced that he will have a One Night Only show at The Fonda Theatre in Los Angeles, which will be held on August 2, 2025, as his birthday present for his fans.